google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 <!--
 * Just a quick note on how to open and close emails - you can show some personality here, within reason, but you don’t want your opening/closing/or subject line to be silly or distracting.
 * If you are not sure of the gender of the person you are emailing for some reason, use their name only.
 “Miss” and “Mrs.” guess at a woman’s married status and are pretty passeé now.
 “Mx.” is gaining traction as a gender neutral greeting, but hasn’t fully caught on yet.
 However, if someone refers to themselves this way, by all means use it
 * As a general rule, follow the lead of the person introducing you, or how the person refers to themselves.
-You always start more formal - unless the person is close in age to you, I would say.
+You always start more formally, unless the person is very close in age to you.
 If the person then asks you to refer to them by their first name, do that
 * If you’re not sure if someone has an MD or PhD and your research doesn’t give you an answer, use your best judgment.
 If they are faculty, you can always say “Professor” this still shows respect for their education and role, even if you aren’t sure of their credentials
 * For signing off, use your best judgment.
 I like “Best” - “Best Wishes” sounds a little too fluffy to me, but is still fine.
 “Regards” also works, but is pretty formal and a little stiff.
 Personally, “Cheers” and “Yours” don’t work for me.
 Does anyone have a signoff they use that they want advice on?
 [Elicit student contributions and respond to each.]